What is Fleet Management?

 A fleet manager always has to consider the safety of their drivers.
-They should know exactly where a given delivery vehicle is at any particular time.
+They should know precisely where a given delivery vehicle is at any particular time.

 What are the benefits of a fleet management system?

-As we touched on earlier, fleet managers are accountable for finding and trimming unnecessary expenses to ensure a fleet company is operating in a cost-effective manner.
+As we discussed earlier, fleet managers are accountable for finding and trimming unnecessary expenses to ensure a fleet company operates cost-effectively.

 Having an intuitive management system in place will enable fleet companies to: